mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 1. Wait until system status is ‘Ready’.
 This is indicated by the heartbeat between HDM and the SQS client.
 2. Send a ‘SourceInventoryRequest’ message to get the list of VMs that can be migrated using HDM.
 3. Choose a VM from the list in the response message.
-4. Set the mode of migration to ‘cold’
+4. Set the mode of migration to ‘cold’.
 5. Submit a request for migration using ‘SourceCloneRequest’.
 6. After submission, periodic responses will be sent with the status of the submitted request.

 Cold migration of a VM will entail the following steps:

 1. A bulk transfer of the VM will be initiated.
-    1. Progress and updates will be sent via message bus responses
+    1. Progress and updates will be sent via message bus responses.
     2. vCenter Tasks will show the progress of the export and import of ovf on the source and target vCenters, respectively.
     3. This operation may get queued, depending on the resource profile, the number of migrations in progress, and total number of VMs migrated.
 A maximum of eight migrations can run concurrently.
 2. Necessary network changes will be performed on the migrated VM.